M60-2000: Weapons systems

-The electronics package used components designed by Hughes consisting of a 240X4 Forward Looking Infrared Radar (FLIR) day/FLIR stabilized sight with an eye-safe laser range-finder, a Thermal Imaging System (TIS), an onboard digital fire control computer and data bus providing a similar capability as the M1 Abrams Mark 1 Advanced Fire Control System.
+The electronics package used components designed by Hughes consisting of a 240X4 Forward Looking Infrared (FLIR) day/FLIR stabilized sight with an eye-safe laser range-finder, a Thermal Imaging System (TIS), an onboard digital fire control computer and data bus providing a similar capability as the M1 Abrams Mark 1 Advanced Fire Control System.
 Production vehicles would also have a BITE (Built In Test Equipment) package.

 Results

 The 120S was initially aimed at the Turkish Land Forces Command (TLFC) M60 upgrade requirement but this competition was subsequently won by Israel Military Industries with their Sabra II upgrade.
 The Egyptian Army was considering this offer until it was finally rejected in favor of a licensed contract to build M1s in Egypt.
 Only one prototype was made.
 As of early 2009 there were no sales of the 120S tank and was no longer mentioned in General Dynamics marketing literature.
 The prototype was disassembled and the hull and turret returned to the US Army in 2003.